app-EL/app-el.github.io/README.md

 # Erik Lash MA, RPA, GISP
 Hello.
-I'm Erik, GIS professional based in Hilo, Hawaii.
+I'm Erik, a GIS professional based in Hilo, Hawaii.

 ## About Me
 I have experience in GIS, low-code platforms, and technology communities.
-I also background in archaeology, geology, and ecology.
+I also have a background in archaeology, geology, and ecology that I bring to the table in marine and terrestrial enviornmental contexts.

 ## Skills
 - Full stack enterprise GIS systems